 Tip 27 – Understand the influence of the weather

 This has a major bearing on where the deer can be located at any one time.

 In general, roe deer will avoid being exposed to the full force of driving rain.
-It penetrates their pelage (their coat) and can cause a chill, so they take shelter.
+It penetrates their pelage (coat) and can cause a chill, so they take shelter.